 The SMTP server that you use to send out your emails is associated with a specific IP address.
 This address is directly tied to your deliverability because it is this address that ISPs use to check your sender reputation.

-The reason for this is that their IPs are not closely monitored, meaning you could be sending emails from the same server as a known spammer.
-So, if you send bulk emails through classic email providers like this, you are guaranteed to end up in the spam folder.
+The reason for this is that their IPs are not closely monitored.
+That means you could be sending emails from the same server as a known spammer.
+If you try to send bulk emails through classic email providers like this, you are guaranteed to end up in the spam folder.

 What is the solution to this SMTP server problem?